caktus/tequila/README.rst

 Setting Up Tequila
 ------------------

-For projects that have not used tequila before, check out the `project setup
+For projects that have not used Tequila before, check out the `project setup
 <https://github.com/caktus/tequila/blob/master/docs/project_setup.rst>`_
 documentation.
 This document also provides helpful hints for projects switching from `Margarita <https://github.com/caktus/margarita>`_.